DBaker85/space/README.md

 ## Based on

-- NodeJS hosted on HEROKU
+- NodeJS hosted on Azure
 - MongoDB hosted on MONGOLAB
-- ExpressJS
+- Koa
 - GraphQL
 - ReactJS
 - GSAP